 In setting them, the regulator also wants firms to focus on developing plans to avoid breaching their impact tolerances, and in this, prioritise the effect on consumers and markets rather than on the firm itself.

 Firms need to identify and document the necessary people, processes, technology, and information to deliver their important business services.
 By undertaking this mapping, firms should be able to identify any vulnerabilities in delivering those important business services within their impact tolerances.
 Firms should be able to test their ability to remain within their impact tolerances.
 The regulator has not set a specific methodology for mapping.

 Full mapping of all important business services is a significant undertaking for many firms.
 The FCA has recognised this, and so it has broken down compliance with this requirement into two stages.

-By the 31st of March 2022, firms need to have undertaking mapping to the point at which it supports their identification of important business services and impact tolerances.
+Firms need to have undertaken mapping to the point at which it supports their identification of important business services and impact tolerances.
 It should also have enabled them to identify any vulnerabilities in their operational resilience.
 The regulator expects full mapping to be complete by its second deadline of the 31st of March 2025.

 In conducting mapping, the FCA has flagged three areas that firms should pay particular attention to:

 - Granularity – Firms need to conduct mapping in a proportionate manner, which means that the level of granularity is going to vary between firms.
 However, regulators have said that firms need to reach a level of granularity that is sufficient for them to be able to identify everything that supports the operation of their important business services.
 The granularity should also support identifying vulnerabilities, fixing them, and conducting scenario testing.